civican/legisinfo/44-1/bills/C-50/bill_text.md

   **(2)** The Secretariat's role includes

-    enabling policy and program coherence in the development and implementation of each Sustainable Jobs Action Plan, **supporting the work within the federal government to design the measures** set out in those Plans **and** coordinating the implementation of **those** measures across federal entities, **working in leadership roles in their respective areas of responsibility**, including those **entities responsible** — at the national and regional level — **for** matters **relating to** skills development, the labour market, rights at work, economic development and emissions reduction;
+    enabling policy and program coherence in the development and implementation of each Sustainable Jobs Action Plan, supporting the work within the federal government to design the measures set out in those Plans and coordinating the implementation of those measures across federal entities, working in leadership roles in their respective areas of responsibility, including those entities responsible — at the national and regional level — for matters relating to skills development, the labour market, rights at work, economic development and emissions reduction;

     supporting the preparation of the Plans and tracking progress on them;

-    coordinating specific federal-provincial and **federal-territorial** initiatives related to the Plans **and engaging with the governments of provinces and territories in areas of common interest**;
+    coordinating specific federal-provincial and federal-territorial initiatives related to the Plans and engaging with the governments of provinces and territories in areas of common interest;

     serving as a source of information and point of contact in respect of federal programs, funding and services for workers and employers with respect to sustainable jobs; and